-- there is no "cliff-edge" moment as the UK obtains a transitional deal with the EU2; - UK agrees a bespoke deal with the EU; - the UK secures an ability to reduce EU migration; - the UK can remain in the single market for goods but not services (so there is no financial services passporting); and - there are likely to be some continued payments for access to the EU from the UK (although these are negligible in macroeconomic terms).
+- there is no "cliff-edge" moment as the UK obtains a transitional deal with the EU1; - UK agrees a bespoke deal with the EU; - the UK secures an ability to reduce EU migration; - the UK can remain in the single market for goods but not services (so there is no financial services passporting); and - there are likely to be some continued payments for access to the EU from the UK (although these are negligible in macroeconomic terms).

 These political assumptions were converted into economic and modelling assumptions, to explore the macroeconomic implications.
-The modelling assumptions provide inputs for our MDM-E3 model.
+The modelling assumptions provide inputs for our MDM-E3 model, the central economic model used in the forecast.
 For this forecast, we focussed primarily on the macroeconomic effects of Brexit on exports, migration and investment.